ipfs-inactive/blog/content/post/050-ipfs-camp-recap.md

 `Extra:` As a closing gift, here are some random interesting facts about Camp:

-- 😸 IPFS Camp was the 1st time the Lazer Cat bot became [**P2P Lazer Cat bot**](https://github.com/gorhgorh/ipfscatremote)
+- 😸 IPFS Camp was the 1st time the Laser Cat bot became [**P2P Laser Cat bot**](https://github.com/gorhgorh/ipfscatremote)
 - 🍦 All you can eat fruit ice cream made all attendees very happy.
 - 👋🏽 Textile created a [**P2P Tag Game**](https://github.com/textileio/advanced-react-native-boilerplate/blob/ipfs-tag/README.md).
 I believe the last person to be "it" is still looking for the next person to tag, so look out at future events!
 - 👕 The first **SWAG Trading Post** was established, an eco-responsible way of attendees picking the item of swag they love the most or trade for others, avoiding the regular Conference waste and making sure everyone can optimize.
 - 📶 The Wifi worked!
 Well, almost, we are sorry for that one morning hiccup.
-Thank you everyone (espeically the course trainers!) for coming prepared with ways to make everything work offline and distributed ❤️
+Thank you everyone (especially the course trainers!) for coming prepared with ways to make everything work offline and distributed ❤️
 - 📦 The **whole NPM was crammed into a box** for the first time, an homage to Jen from the IT Crowd.
 - 🔌 The power cut out for a bit, but the Space Training Station continued to operate!
 Offline first FTW!
 - 🤝 Many people organically found and recommended people to find at camp using [The Gathering](https://gthr.io).